 General description of the proposed activity

 This interactive educational workshop aims to introduce elementary school children to earth sciences.
 The activity is divided into three parts: geology, paleontology and the internal structure of the Earth.
-With a duration of 20 minutes, each workshop consists of a theoretical part, a practical activity and a feedback on learning.
-The level of difficulty and learning of this activity is adapted according to the first, second and third cycles of primary.
+Lasting 20 minutes, each workshop consists of a theoretical part, a practical activity and a feedback on learning.
+The level of difficulty and learning of this activity is adapted according to the first, second and third cycle of elementary school.

-Atelier geology : The planet Earth is in constant evolution since almost 5 billions of years.
-How did we do to understand its evolution?
+workshop geology : Planet Earth has been constantly evolving for nearly 5 billion years.
+How did we manage to understand its evolution?

 In a fun way, the children are introduced to the principles and the tools at the base of the profession of geologist.
 As a team, students will observe a footprint in clay and make assumptions about what may have left this trace.
 They will have to characterize the shape (color, texture, etc.), record their observations, then deduce and validate their hypothesis.